vyastreb/SelfAffineSurfaceGenerator/README.md

-# Generator of a random self-affine field
+# Generator of a periodic random self-affine field

 ## Information